Language-Research-Technology/ldaca-website/content/news/posts/gdrf/index.md

 draft: false
 ---

-In 2018, when he was working at The University of Queensland's Research Computing Centre, Marco Fahmi initiated a [Graduate Digital Research Fellowship](https://rcc.uq.edu.au/article/2018/07/six-students-become-uq%E2%80%99s-first-graduate-digital-research-fellows) program focused on researchers in the Hunmanities and Social Sciences (HASS).
+In 2018, when he was working at The University of Queensland's (UQ) Research Computing Centre ([RCC](https://rcc.uq.edu.au/)), Marco Fahmi (former LDaCA Project Manager) initiated a [Graduate Digital Research Fellowship](https://rcc.uq.edu.au/article/2018/07/six-students-become-uq%E2%80%99s-first-graduate-digital-research-fellows) (GDRF) program focused on researchers in the Humanities and Social Sciences (HASS).
 The program has run in some years since then, hosted by the RCC ([2019](https://rcc.uq.edu.au/article/2019/03/second-round-graduate-digital-research-fellows-announced)) and also by the UQ Graduate School ([2020](https://rcc.uq.edu.au/article/2019/11/apply-now-uq-graduate-digital-research-fellowship-2020)).

 In 2023, the program ran again, this time under the auspices of the Australian Text Analytics Program ([ATAP](https://www.atap.edu.au)).
 Two UQ staff members, [Sam Hames](https://languages-cultures.uq.edu.au/profile/8379/sam-hames) (Postdoctoral Research Fellow in Computational Humanities) and [Simon Musgrave](https://auslanguage.net/simon-musgrave/) (Engagement Lead for ATAP and for the [Language Data Commons of Australia](https://www.ldaca.edu.au)) led the program, and four students participated.

 The program supports research students to explore the possibilities of digital scholarship, particularly in HASS.
 Our Fellows are students undertaking extended research projects who spent 12-15 weeks learning about digital and computational skills in order to enhance their current research/thesis topic or to work on an independent digital project.
 They explored digital research methods in areas including

 - Computational analysis of text
-- Creating new software tools to support their specific research area
+- Creation of new software tools to support their specific research area
 - Social media analytics
 - Assessment and analysis of digital environments including mobile apps
 - Online games as social and cultural objects